mehedi8430/ai-coach-landing/README.md

 ### Deployment

 The project is deployed on Vercel.
-You can view the live application at:Live URL (Replace with actual Vercel URL after deployment)
+You can view the live application at:[https://ai-coach-landing.vercel.app/](https://ai-coach-landing.vercel.app/)

 ### Screenshots